 Lightroom is designed for you to edit photos from any device continuously.
 The main difference between Lightroom Classic and Adobe Lightroom is that in Lightroom Classic you will use the files stored on your computer, while Lightroom is designed to work with the cloud storage.
 You can work with the same photos on your smartphone, tablet or computer.

 Adobe Lightroom Classic is designed for professionals, you can create collections and customize metadata.
 Also, this version has more extensive manual settings.

-In turn, Lightroom CC allows you to add photos only to the album.
+In turn, Lightroom allows you to add photos only to the album.
 This makes it easier and more intuitive compared to the Classic version.

 With “Smart collections” in Lightroom Classic you can organize photos sorting them by rating, keywords or flags.

-Lightroom CC mobile app is free.
+Lightroom mobile app is free.
 You can download the mobile app without a subscription as well as without Creative Cloud membership.
 This means you will not be able to synchronize your Cloud storage with other devices.

 The interface is optimized and redesigned.
 The tools perfectly suit the interface design.
 One of the main features is an excellent HDR and curves capabilities.
-Lightroom CC app supports RAW files, Lightroom presets, but it does not support batch image processing.
+Lightroom app supports RAW files, Lightroom presets, but it does not support batch image processing.